maykinmedia/open-personen/README.rst

 `Haal Centraal BRP bevragen API specification`_ and can connect to a `StUF-BG`_ service to retrieve personal data.
 In addition, Open Personen can simply convert StUF-BG messages to BRP API messages without an actual connection.
-Finally, you can use Open Personen with a testset that you either import or construct yourself via the user interface.
+Finally, you can use Open Personen with a test set that you either import or construct yourself via the user interface.

 Open Personen meets the need for several other components to request personal